Here is the complete guide if you’re looking for a step-by-step tutorial to transfer hosting from WhoGoHost to Namecheap.

-If your files are still present on your WhoGoHost server and your hosting account still active, your readers might still be viewing your content via WhoGoHost server during this period.
+If your files are still on your WhoGoHost server and your hosting account active, your readers might still view your content via the WhoGoHost server during this period.

-Until the DNS changes take it full effect, don’t deactivate your current WhoGoHost hosting account.
+Until the DNS changes take their full effect, don’t deactivate your current WhoGoHost hosting account.

-Not because of any other thing, but so that your site visitors can still view your blog via WhoGoHost server while your new nameserver is warming up.
+Not because of anything else but because your site visitors can still view your blog via the WhoGoHost server while your new nameserver is warming up.

-Once you confirm the DNS changes has take full effect, you can ask for hosting account cancellation request from WhoGoHost customer services.
+Once you confirm the DNS changes have full effect, you can request a hosting account cancellation request from WhoGoHost customer services.

-Though from experience, this is something they’re not going to do happily.
-But you can ignore and just forget about the cancellation thing entirely.
+Though from experience, they’re not going to do this happily.
+But you can ignore it and just forget about the cancellation thing entirely.

-The most important thing is your blog files and content now hosted on another reliable server.
+Most importantly, your blog files and content are now hosted on another server.

-If you have any question to ask concerning the whole process described above don’t hesitate to get in touch or leave me a comment below.
+If you have any questions concerning the process described above, don’t hesitate to contact me via email or my Whatsapp ID (09056169849) or leave me a comment below.